ahaggqvist/inspelning/README.md

  - Pause recording
  - Localization (Swedish and English)

-Recordings are temporarily saved to the application installation directory during recording.
+Recordings are temporarily saved to the application installation folder.
 When a recording is stopped, the file is moved to the Videos folder.

 Based upon the [Basic camera app sample](https://github.com/microsoft/windows-universal-samples/tree/main/Samples/CameraStarterKit) made available from Microsoft.